|Best For||Simple blog for personal use|

 Google does, of course, encourage you to place Google-brokered ads on your blog.

 Either way, Blogger’s big upside is pricing.
 It’s hard to beat free.

 Blogger is also seriously simple to use.
 If you use Gmail or YouTube or any of Google’s other projects, you don’t even have to sign up.
 You go to Blogger and sign in with your Google username and password.

 You can run a single blog or dozens of blogs.
 The interface is minimalist and largely self-explanatory.
 As I’ll touch on in the next section, Blogger is 100% focused on blogging (ie., posting content in reverse chronological order with very little focus on other content types).

-Blogger handles all the speed, security and technical hosting issues.
+Blogger handles all the speed, security, and technical web hosting issues.
 It is SEO friendly with a simple approach to design and functionality.
 The whole platform works.

-In fact, there’s a mini-movement of pure-play bloggers moving personal (ie, non-commercial) blogs back to Blogger simply for the minimalist parameters.
+In fact, there are a mini-movement of pure-play bloggers moving personal (ie, non-commercial) blogs back to Blogger simply for the minimalist parameters.

 There’s very little jargon to learn or odd steps to navigate* to get started.